 While there is an abundance of literature focusing on the fate of NPEs and NP, very few studies have focused on the biodegradation kinetics of NP.
-Staples et al., (18) reported that 62% of NP was biodegraded in 28 days using the OECD 301F method.
-However NP required more than 10 days to undergo 10% to 60% biodegradation.
+Staples et al. (1999) reported that 62% of NP was biodegraded in 28 days using the OECD 301F method.
+However NP required more than 10 days to undergo 10-60% biodegradation.
 The researchers reported a half life of 20 days for NP at 22°C. However this was not a detailed study of biodegradation kinetics.
+As such a study of the biodegradation kinetics of NP was undertaken.
 The research objectives for this study were to